deakkon/pubmed_clustering/README.md

     b. python main.py -m test

-        Executes inference on the test set (i.e. unlabeled ground truth) with the best perfomring HDBSCAN and K-Means algorthms. ['title', 'abstract', 'NE'] is used as the default input component.s.
+        Executes inference on the test set (i.e. unlabeled ground truth) with the best perfomring HDBSCAN and K-Means algorthms. ['title', 'abstract', 'NE'] is used as the default input component.

         After inference, the results (same format and content as above) are available in report/cluster_reports/clusters_test_set_HDBSCAN.tsv and report/cluster_reports/clusters_test_set_KMEANS.tsv.